-This breed is the honorary bird of Australia and its name is a contraction of the “Australia” and “Orpington.”
-They were bred to be great egg layers – and they are!
+This chicken breed is the honorary bird of Australia and its name is a contraction of “Australia” and “Orpington.”
+They were bred to be great layers – and they are!
 The Australorp is a large, heavy bird with close fitting and soft feathers.

 Australorps have an upright stance, four toes on each foot, a broad chest, and big solid body.
 The wattles, earlobes, and comb should all be red, and the comb should be upright with seven points.

-Champion egg layer status: They’re champion egg layers – at one point, an Australorp held the world record for the highest amount of eggs laid!
-The average hen will lay about 300 eggs per year.
+Champion egg layer status: They’re champion layers – at one point, an Australorp held the world record for the highest amount of butt nuggets laid!
+The average hen will lay about 300 per year.

 You can discover how to tell if your eggs are fresh here.